 1. Grind ginger, garlic, curry leaves and tomato to a fine paste in a mixer.

-2. Heat around 1.5 – 2 tbsp coconut oil in a deep pan or pressure cooker, add the sliced coconuts and brown them.
-Now add the sliced onion and saute until they turn lightly brown.
-Add the ground tomato-ginger-garlic-curry leaves mixture and saute until their raw taste is gone and the oil separates.
+2. Heat around 1.5 – 2 tbsp coconut oil in a deep pan or pressure cooker, add the sliced coconuts and saute until golden.
+Next add the sliced onion, green chilies and saute until they turn lightly brown.
+Add the ground tomato-ginger-garlic-curry leaves mixture and saute well until their raw taste is gone and oil separates.

 3. Add coriander powder, turmeric powder and garam masala powder.
 Saute for a few minutes and add the marinated chicken and a few curry leaves.
-Mix well and saute until all the water evaporates ( for about 10 mts).
+Mix well and saute until most of the water evaporates ( for about 6 – 10 mts).

 1. You can add thick coconut milk (around 1/4 – 1/2 cup) for a thicker gravy and extra taste.
 Add it before switching off the stove.